Battle of Jaffa (1192): Prelude

 On 7 September 1191, after the Battle of Arsuf, the Crusader army proceeded from Arsuf to Jaffa, which the Crusaders took and fortified.
 Jaffa, they hoped, would be the base of operations in a drive to reconquer Jerusalem itself.
-As the winter of 1191–1192 approached, sporadic negotiations between Richard the Lionheart and Saladin were taken up, though without any immediate result.
+As the winter of 1191–1192 approached, sporadic negotiations between Richard I and Saladin were taken up, though without any immediate result.

 In late November 1191 the Crusader army advanced inland towards Jerusalem.
 In early December Saladin was under pressure from his emirs to disband the greater part of his army, which he reluctantly did on the twelfth of that month.
 Learning this, Richard pushed his army forward, spending Christmas at Latrun.
 The army then marched to Beit Nuba, only 12 miles from Jerusalem.
 Muslim morale in Jerusalem was so low that the arrival of the Crusaders would probably have caused the city to fall quickly.
 However, the weather was appallingly bad, cold with heavy rain and hailstorms.
 The poor weather, combined with the fear that if it besieged Jerusalem the Crusader army might be trapped by a relieving force, caused the decision to retreat back to the coast to be made.

 During the winter months, Richard's men occupied and refortified Ascalon, whose fortifications had earlier been razed by Saladin.
 The spring of 1192 saw continued negotiations and further skirmishing between the opposing forces.
 The Crusader army made another advance on Jerusalem, coming within sight of the city before being forced to retreat once again because of dissension amongst its leaders.
 During this period, Richard began to receive disturbing news of the activities of his brother John and the French king, Philip Augustus.
 As the spring gave way to summer, it became evident that Richard would soon have to return to his own lands to safeguard his interests.